 Successful organizations form networks with significant partners to help optimize the supply chain.
 The partnership revolves around clients, resellers, suppliers, employees, investors, stakeholders, and the community.

-Companies who give importance to everyone affected retain continuum in the supply chain.
+Companies that give importance to everyone affected retain continuum in the supply chain.
 Relationships also influence organizations’ performance and cost.

 5. Be Optimistic about Improvements.